 The 50’ Buffer Zone shall be planted with an evergreen screen and left in a natural state.
 Trees shall be chosen from the recommended plant list and shall be spaced 15’ on center as indicated in Figure 23.
 The majority of evergreen trees shall be planted in the eastern one third of the Buffer Zone.
 All dead or diseased evergreens planted within the Buffer Zone shall be replaced to maintain an effective screen.
 Evergreen trees shall be planted so that no mature growth shall protrude outside of 50’ Buffer Zone.

+Fencing:

+Chain-link fencing shall be allowed when usedn in conjunction with sports and recreation venues.
+Any additional need for fencing not here specified shall comply with Dublin Code Section 153.078 – 153.083

+Maximum baseball and softball backstop height 18’

+Fencing around sports stadiums and the athletic complex maximum height 10’

+Fencing for tennis courts maximum height 14’

+Discus Cage maximum height 12’

 Lighting:

 External light fixtures may be pole or wall mounted, cut off fixtures, dark in color and of similar type and style.

 All parking lot lighting shall be limited to 28’ in height, and shall be cut off fixtures.